 - Gastrointestinal problems

 Prenatal care by a qualified physician is imperative for the diagnosis and treatment of placental insufficiency.
-During a routine ultrasound, placental insufficiency can be detected due to the smaller uterus and the placement of the placenta.
-Additionally, checking the mother’s alpha-fetoprotein levels can help detect the condition as well as a monitoring and measuring the baby’s heart rate.
+During a routine ultrasound, problems with the placenta can be detected – in this case, a smaller uterus, a small placenta and the placement of the placenta.
+Additionally, checking the mother’s alpha-fetoprotein levels can help detect the condition, as well as monitoring and measuring the baby’s heart rate.

-Since preeclampsia, as mentioned earlier, is one of the leading risk factors of placental insufficiency, getting the mother’s high blood pressure under control can help the infant thrive and grow.
-If the mother has diabetes, the blood sugar must me monitored and kept under control.
+Since preeclampsia is one of the leading risk factors of placental insufficiency, getting the mother’s high blood pressure under control can help the infant thrive and grow.
+If the mother has diabetes, blood sugar must be monitored and kept under control.